 One reason is the amount of overlap between the groups.
 Most of our EL students are also economically disadvantaged.
 Almost all are first or second generation immigrants to America and many come from homes where English is not spoken.
 This is a triple disadvantage for these students.
 They must learn to function is a school while learning a new language without the advantage of parents who are products of the American educational system.
-This means that it is more difficult for these parents to advocate for their students or to imbibe them with the importance of education to success in this country.
+This means that it is more difficult for these parents to advocate for their students.
 These parents typically work long hours and, as noted in the demographic section, live on the extreme southern end of our district.
 These factors conspire to make it difficult for them to connect with our school and its mission.
 The third built-in disadvantage that these students face is that they do not share the same background knowledge as their teachers or classmates.
 Research tells us that background knowledge is foundational to efficient learning.
 Some of our students are able to overcome this "triple hurdle" but some are not.
-By the time they come to us, and especially when they make it to 8th grade, some students have accumulated a history of failure that makes effort in
+By the time they come to us, and especially when they make it to 8th grade, some students have accumulated a history of failure that makes effort in the classroom seem futile.